Roots: The Next Generations: Chapter 5 – World War II

-On May 1, 1939, seven years later, at age 17, Alex (Damon Evans) arrives in Elizabeth City, North Carolina, where Simon now lives with Zeona (Diahann Carroll), his second wife, and where he now teaches agriculture at the Elizabeth City State Teachers College (a black school, later renamed as the Elizabeth City State University).
+Seven years later, on May 1, 1939, at age 17, Alex arrives in Elizabeth City, North Carolina, where Simon now lives with Zeona, his second wife, and where he now teaches agriculture at the Elizabeth City State Teachers College (a Black school, later renamed as the Elizabeth City State University).
 Alex promptly sees that Zeona is pregnant.
-His academic work has become so lackluster and mediocre that he has dropped out of the Alcorn Agricultural and Mechanical (A&M) College (another black school, later renamed as the Alcorn State University), near Lorman, Mississippi.
-Simon strongly encourages Alex to enlist in one of the branches of the armed forces, in the expectation that two or three years of military life will cause and allow him to gain maturity.
+His academic work has become so lackluster and mediocre that he has dropped out of the Alcorn Agricultural and Mechanical (A&M) College (another Black school, later renamed as the Alcorn State University) near Lorman, Mississippi.
+Simon strongly encourages Alex to enlist in one of the branches of the armed forces, in the expectation that two or three years of military life will help raise Alex's maturity level.

 In August 1939, Alex enlists in the US Coast Guard in Portsmouth, Virginia, and he reports directly aboard a cutter, USCGC Mendota (WHEC-69), without receiving the benefit of any boot camp or other basic training.
-However, Percival "Scotty" Scott (John Hancock), a gruff but kindly steward's mate first-class, the leading petty officer in the wardroom area among the mess attendants and steward's mates, takes Alex in tow.
-Alex begins as a mess attendant, starting on the career path toward his becoming a steward's mate, one of the few ratings available to black enlisted men in either the Navy or the Coast Guard during the era of World War II (WW2).
-(The real USCGC Mendota (WHEC-69) served 1945-73.)
+However, Percival "Scotty" Scott, a gruff but kindly Steward's Mate First-Class, the leading Petty Officer in the wardroom area among the Mess Attendants and Steward's Mates, takes Alex in tow.
+Alex begins as a Mess Attendant, starting on the career path toward his becoming a Steward's Mate, one of the few ratings available to Black enlisted men in either the Navy or the Coast Guard during the era of World War II.
+(The real USCGC Mendota (WHEC-69) served 1945-1973.)

-While attending a church-sponsored dance for servicemen and local ladies, Alex meets Nan Branch (Debbie Allen), a naïve, single young woman, and they continue to meet at the church dances.
+While attending a church-sponsored dance for servicemen and local ladies, Alex meets Nan Branch, a naïve, single young woman, and they continue to meet at the church dances.
 On the eighth such meeting, Alex proposes marriage to Nan, and she accepts.
-They soon marry, then they visit Simon, Zeona, and their new baby, in Elizabeth City.
+They soon marry, then they visit Simon, Zeona and their new baby, in Elizabeth City.
 Simon expresses disapproval because Alex has departed from his plan for him, and Zeona urges Simon to stop interfering.

-Meanwhile, on December 7, 1941, the Empire of Japan attacks the USA at Pearl Harbor in the Territory of Hawaii, thus drawing the US into the new war.
-By this time, Scotty has advanced to the rate of chief petty officer (chief steward's mate).
+Meanwhile, on December 7, 1941, the Empire of Japan attacks the USA at Pearl Harbor in the Territory of Hawaii, thus drawing the United States into the war.
+By this time, Scotty has advanced to the rate of Chief Petty Officer (Chief Steward's Mate).